 Partners & Support Networks

-Partners are often the number one support for expectant and new mums.
-It’s vital they have an understanding of perinatal mental health issues.
+Partners are usually the number one support for expectant and new mums.
+It’s vital they have an awareness and understanding of perinatal mental health issues.
 This should include education on:

 - the signs and symptoms to look out for,